 Even though it was 40 degrees outside (not conducive weather for ice cream), it was only a matter of minutes before we made an outrageously expensive purchase of seasonal ice cream flavors like Dark Chocolate Peppermint and Sweet Potato with Toasted Marshmallows.
 Upon the first spoonful of the organic, grass-fed ice cream, I knew I wouldn't mind paying $12 a pint for this fluffy, creamy stuff that puts the frozen food section to shame.
-Just ask my fellow YumSugar editors how many animated twirls I did around the office when we received a special package from Jeni's recently.
-So, I preface this ice cream recipe with this declaration: even though Summer's over, it's always Jeni's ice cream season.
+Just ask my fellow food editors how many animated twirls I did around the office when we received a special package from Jeni's recently.
+So, I preface this ice cream recipe with this declaration: even if the weather's cold and dreary, 'tis always the season for Jeni's ice cream.

 Are you ready to bring the recipe home?